-In line with § 315a of the German Commercial Code (HGB), HORNBACH HOLDING AG prepares consolidated financial statements in accordance with International Financial Reporting Standards (IFRS) as requiring mandatory application in the European Union.
+In line with § 315a of the German Commercial Code (HGB), HORNBACH-Baumarkt-AG prepares consolidated financial statements in accordance with International Financial Reporting Standards (IFRS) as requiring mandatory application in the European Union.
+HORNBACH-Baumarkt-AG and its subsidiaries are included in the consolidated financial statements of HORNBACH HOLDING AG.
 The consolidated financial statements and group management report of HORNBACH HOLDING AG are published in the electronic Federal Official Gazette (Bundesanzeiger).

-HORNBACH HOLDING AG is a publicly listed stock corporation whose legal domicile is in Neustadt an der Weinstrasse, Germany.
-HORNBACH HOLDING AG and its subsidiaries develop and operate DIY megastores with garden centers on an international basis.
-In addition, HORNBACH HOLDING AG and its subsidiaries are active on a regional level in the professional construction materials and builders' merchant business.
+HORNBACH-Baumarkt-AG is a publicly listed stock corporation whose legal domicile is in Bornheim, Germany.
+HORNBACH-Baumarkt-AG and its subsidiaries develop and operate DIY megastores with garden centers on an international basis.

-The financial year of HORNBACH HOLDING AG and thus of the Group runs from March 1 of each year through to the final day of February of the following year.
+The financial year of HORNBACH-Baumarkt-AG and thus of the Group runs from March 1 of each year through to the final day of February of the following year.

 Individual items in the income statement and the balance sheet have been grouped together in the interests of clarity.
 These items have been reported separately in the notes to the financial statements.
 In line with IAS 1 "Presentation of Financial Statements", a distinction has been made in the balance sheet reporting between non-current and current debt capital.
 Debt items are treated as current if they are due within one year.
 The consolidated financial statements have been compiled in euros.
-This represents the functional currency at HORNBACH HOLDING AG.
+This represents the functional currency at HORNBACH-Baumarkt-AG.
 The figures have been rounded off to the nearest thousand or million euros.
 Such rounding up or down may result in minor discrepancies between the figures depicted in the various sections of these notes.